scikit-activeml/scikit-activeml/docs/target_semantics.rst

 Multiple annotators
 ===================

-Target type and annotation type are independent axes.
-In a multi-annotator matrix, columns identify annotators supplying observations for the same single-output label; they are not label-output columns.
-Mixed observed and missing entries within one sample remain valid.
-Existing multi-annotator estimators and strategies keep that annotation type internally and preserve sample-annotator acquisition: query results still identify ``(sample, annotator)`` pairs.
+Target type and annotation type are independent.
+In a multi-annotator target matrix, the columns represent annotators that provide observations for the same single-output target.
+They do not represent separate label outputs.

+A sample may therefore contain both observed and missing annotator labels.
+Existing multi-annotator estimators and strategies retain the multi-annotator annotation type and continue to query sample-annotator pairs, so query results still identify ``(sample, annotator)`` pairs.

 Errors and component capabilities
 =================================

-Invalid semantics fail during resolution.
-Examples include an unknown ``target_type`` or ``target_type="multi-label"`` with regression.
-A valid target specification that is absent from a component's exact capabilities fails later with a capability error naming both the requested and supported combinations.
-This distinction tells users whether to correct the meaning of their input or choose a component that implements it.
+Invalid target semantics raise an error during resolution.
+Examples include an unknown ``target_type`` or ``target_type="multi-label"`` for regression.

+A different case is a valid target specification that a particular component does not support.
+This passes resolution and fails during capability checking.
+The resulting error reports both the requested specification and the supported combinations.
+The distinction indicates whether the target declaration itself must be corrected or a different component is required.

-After fitting, inspect ``estimator.target_spec_`` instead of repeating target resolution from array shape.
-In particular, inspect its ``target_type`` and ``annotation_type`` before selecting downstream behavior, and use its ``classes`` as the canonical classification vocabulary.
+After fitting, use ``estimator.target_spec_`` rather than inferring the semantics again from the shape of the target array.
+In particular, use its ``target_type`` and ``annotation_type`` to choose downstream behavior and its ``classes`` as the canonical class vocabulary for classification.

 Recognized future semantics
 ===========================

-The contract deliberately recognizes without executing multi-output classification and multi-output regression.
-It also defers partial-label querying and multi-label multi-annotator querying.
-These are capability and acquisition-scope limits, not architectural conflations: target type remains separate from annotation type, and acquisition granularity is not stored in ``TargetSpec``.
-Future support can therefore add exact component capabilities and an explicit acquisition model without changing the meanings published here.
+The target contract already recognizes multi-output classification and multi-output regression, although current components do not execute them.
+Partial-label querying and multi-label multi-annotator querying are also not yet supported.

+These are limits of current component capabilities and acquisition scope.
+They do not change the distinction between target type and annotation type, and acquisition granularity is not part of ``TargetSpec``.
+Future support can therefore add the required component capabilities and an explicit acquisition model without changing the target semantics defined here.